juju-solutions/matrix/README.md

 Running Matrix
 --------------

-Install and run Matrix by doing the following:
+Install and run Matrix as a juju plugin by doing the following:

     git clone https://github.com/juju-solutions/matrix.git
     cd matrix
-    sudo pip3 install . -f wheelhouse --no-index matrix -p /path/to/bundle
+    sudo pip3 install . -f wheelhouse --no-index juju matrix -p /path/to/bundle

 This will run Matrix in interactive mode, with a terminal UI that shows the progress of each test, their results, the status of the Juju model, and the Juju debug log.
 If you prefer to use the non-interactive mode, invoke Matrix with the `raw` screen option:

-    matrix -p /path/to/bundle -s raw
+    juju matrix -p /path/to/bundle -s raw

 By default, Matrix runs its built-in suite of tests, along with a `matrix.yaml` test case if found in the bundle.
 You can also pass in additional Matrix tests via the command line:

-    matrix -p /path/to/bundle /path/to/other/test.yaml
+    juju matrix -p /path/to/bundle /path/to/other/test.yaml

-See `matrix --help` for more information and invocation options.
+See `juju matrix --help` for more information and invocation options.

 ### Running against bundles from the store